 How To Measure Brake Pedal Ratio

-(Editor’s note: This article is meant for skilled readers who are familiar with modifying or customizing their own vehicles.)
+(Editor’s note: This article on how to measure brake pedal ratio is meant for skilled readers who are familiar with modifying or customizing their own vehicles.)

 A common misunderstanding with master cylinders is selecting the right one.
 The main issue with manual brake master cylinders is that the larger the cylinder bore, the harder it is to press.
 This is due to the fact that there is more fluid in front it.
 The rule of thumb for manual brakes is no larger than 1”, with 7/8” being optimum for factory-type master cylinders.
 Power-assist master cylinders have a lot of help to move that piston, so they use a larger cylinder bore.
 Do not use a power master cylinder in a manual application.